ShrieSannith/AYUSH_WEBPORTAL/README.md

 ## Use Cases

-### STARTUPS
+### For Startups

-- Promoting collaboration of startups through our interaction corners.
+- Facilitates collaboration through interaction corners.
-- Provides budding startups a good growing environment.
+- Provides a nurturing environment for budding startups.
-- Bridges the gap between Incubators (and accelerators) and emerging startups.
+- Bridges the gap between incubators/accelerators and emerging startups.
-- Provides a medium to advertise job vacancies.
+- Offers a platform for advertising job vacancies.

-### PUBLIC
+### For the Public

-- Showing nearby clinics on a map
+- Locates nearby clinics on a map.
-- Blogs on Ayurveda, Yoga and Naturopathy, Unani, Siddha, and Homeopathy
+- Provides educational content on AYUSH practices.
-- "About me," "Services," "Schemes," and updates pages on AYUSH
+- Accesses AYUSH-related information and updates.
-- Providing a simple and self-describing AI assistance.
+- Offers a user-friendly AI assistant.

-- Introducing the concept of stocks in AYUSH portal to help investors make informed decisions.
+### For Government Bodies

-- Government bodies can use the portal to monitor the progress of AYUSH startups and provide necessary support.
+- Monitors the progress of AYUSH startups and provides necessary support.
-- Allows government agencies to operate as incubators and accelerators for AYUSH startups.
+- Operates as an incubator and accelerator for AYUSH startups.
-- Government agencies can use the portal to gather feedback from AYUSH startups and other users.
+- Gathers feedback from AYUSH startups and users.
-- By operating on a transparent platform, government agencies can demonstrate their commitment to supporting the AYUSH ecosystem.
+- Demonstrates commitment to supporting the transparent AYUSH ecosystem.

 ## Dependencies